TERADA-DANTE/Inferno/Readme.md

 "NPM" : v6.14.8

-⚠ Make sure to use npm i package@latest
+⚠ Make sure all packages to be updated

 # .gitignore